-Here is a copy of our Rate Information for NEM Customers (PDF).
-As a grid-connected customer with solar or other renewable energy systems you can be on any rate schedule you would have been on otherwise.
+See our Rate Information (PDF) for grid-connected customers with solar or other renewable energy systems.
+As a NEM customer you can be on any rate schedule you would have been on otherwise.

 End of the Year Payout

-In May, RCEA will automatically send out a check to all NEM customers with a credit of $100 or more in their credit balance with a cap of $5,000.
+In May, RCEA will automatically send out a check to all NEM customers with a credit of $100 or more in their credit balance ending Mar 31 with a cap of $5,000.
 If your credit exceeds $5,000 the excess will be rolled over to the following bill cycle.